hulanbv/pillo-sdk/README.md

 ## Documentation

-The Pillo SDK includes a Framework which allows the developer to interact with the Pillo hardware on an AppleTV using a Unity project.
+The Pillo SDK provides a High-Level API for interacting with the Pillo Hardware on the following platforms:

+- AppleTV running tvOS 9.0 or later

 #### Getting Started